-Any game in free games is a short, experimental game that was developed very quickly.
+Any game in free games is a short, experimental game that was developed very quickly (usually for a game jam).
 They are provided as-is and quite possibly have a bug or two.

 Yo Hoe Hoe is an economic sim/maritime farming game where you must try to maintain a profitable farm after it is flooded out to sea.
 It was made in one week for Fuck This Jam.